claeusdev/raptur/README.md

           (____(__  \_____/
 ```

-Raptor Router is a lightning-fast, TypeScript-first HTTP router for Node.js.
+Raptur Router is a lightning-fast, TypeScript-first HTTP router for Node.js.
 Built with performance and developer experience in mind, it provides a clean, chainable API for building web applications.

 ## Features

-- 🚀 Lightning-fast routing
+- 🚀 Simple routing
 - 💪 Built with TypeScript
-- 🎯 Full type safety
+- 🎯 Type safety
 - ⚡️ Async/await support
 - 🔍 URL parameter parsing
 - 📦 Zero dependencies